bbc/tams/docs/adr/0032-specifying-storage-backend.md

 * Bad, because it requires clients to communicate with multiple TAMS instances for more use cases
 * Bad, because it impedes zero-copy re-use of Segments

-### Option 1b: Update the TAMS API to allow storage backend to be specified when requestion storage allocation
+### Option 1b: Update the TAMS API to allow storage backend to be specified when requesting storage allocation

 Clients would be able to specify their required storage backend when requesting the allocation of storage.
 Clients supporting this feature would manage multiple storage layers for different technical/business purposes such as cost allocation, tiered storage, geographical location etc.